Contact Lens Care

 Silicone hydrogel contact lenses have a slight premium on their price as they are a higher quality product.
 Rest assured that you will get your silicone hydrogel lenses at the cheapest prices here at Feel Good Contacts thanks to our Price Match Guarantee.

 Yes, there are coloured silicone hydrogel contact lenses.

 Air Optix Colour contact lenses are made with silicone hydrogel.
 Manufactured by Alcon, this vibrant collection of coloured contact lenses comes in a range of nine different colours and offer both an impressive change in style and complete visual clarity.
 Alcon & Ciba Vision’s exclusive 3-in-one colour technology ensures a natural, but vibrant appearance, even for those who have darker eyes.
-Due to the colour pigment restricting the flow of water and oxygen in and out of the eye, coloured contact lenses can sometimes be uncomfortable to wear, however Air Optix Colours silicone hydrogel surface allows water and moisture to move more freely, allowing for a slightly longer wearing time.
+Due to the colour pigment restricting the flow of water and oxygen in and out of the eye, coloured contact lenses can sometimes be uncomfortable to wear.
+However Air Optix Colours silicone hydrogel surface allows oxygen and moisture to move more freely, allowing for a slightly longer wearing time.